Already losing sight of a New Year’s resolution? Try this technique

 Don’t kid yourself with your goal-setting

-I want to be honest here: 2021 has been an especially tough year for many of us, and it’s only natural to want to hit restart in the New Year, hoping it will solve all our problems.
+I want to be honest here: 2021 has been an especially tough year for many of us, and it’s only natural to want to hit restart in the new year, hoping it will solve all our problems.
 But this also makes it more likely that we’ll try to go full steam ahead and end up sabotaging our efforts.

 The Biggest Loser coach Erica Lugo understands the importance of setting goals.
 She tells The Today Show on NBC that considering smaller goals makes it easier for people to fulfill them.
 “Too often, I hear people talk about how they’re going to eat perfect and train every day, but it’s not doable because it’s too far off anything they’re currently doing,” she says.